-Notes: Event studies document the evolution of rates of post-partum Depression per 1,000 women surrounding the passage of abortion reforms.
+Fig. 6b.
+Yearly event studies examining post-partum depression.
+Notes: Event studies document the evolution of rates of post-partum depression per 1000 women surrounding the passage of abortion reforms.
 Each point estimate refers to the change in rates between treated and non-treated states, compared to their baseline differential immediately prior to the reform.
-Figure 6a presents event studies based on monthly rates of post-partum Depression (using data from Secretary of Health hospitals only), while Figure 6b presents event studies based on yearly rates of post-partum Depression using data from all public hospitals (both Secretary of Health and Social Security providers).
-In each case, the left panel shows the difference between Mexico DF and untreated states surrounding the passage of the ILE reform.
-The right panel shows the difference between regressive policy changers and non-changers around the (time-varying) date that each reform was passed.
+Fig. 6a presents event studies based on monthly rates of post-partum depression (using data from Secretary of Health hospitals only), while Fig. 6b presents event studies based on yearly rates of post-partum depression using data from all public hospitals (both Secretary of Health and social security providers).
+In each case, the left-hand panel shows the difference between Mexico DF and untreated states surrounding the passage of the ILE reform.
+The right-hand panel shows the difference between regressive policy changers and non-changers around the (time-varying) date that each reform was passed.
 Regressions are weighted by the population of fertile-aged women, and the full set of time-varying controls are included.